blacklightpy/vaultofknowledge/How to Make a Font.md

 Cursive: Joined handwriting typefaces
 Script: More formal than cursive

+## Variations
+Condensed
+Italic: Redesign of Roman typeface, not merely slanted
-## Weights
+### Weights
 Roman: Regular weight of a typeface

-Italic: Redesign of Roman typeface, not merely slanted
+## Views
 Oblique/Slanted: Tilted standard typeface
-Condensed

 ## Design
 Body: Invisible space occupied by a character